 CF: And finally, can you tell us what your favorite joke you’ve ever written for Us Weekly‘s Fashion Police is?

 EH: I love writing jokes for Fashion Police!
 It isn’t meant to be mean-spirited but rather all in good fun!
-Everyone has worn a bad outfit before - even me!
-[One of my favorites is my comment below]:
+Everyone has worn a bad outfit before – even me!

 Want more from Eric?
 You can find Himel on social media with the handle @EricHimel.

 Do you find Himel’s tips helpful?
 Do any of you out there, like me, aspire to be stylists, fashion editors, or have any sort of career in the fashion biz?
 What else would you want to ask a top stylist?
 Let me know in the comments!

 2 thoughts on “College Fashion Tips from Top Stylist Eric Himel”